 According to exercise Physiologist Emily Cochrane, a past guest at The Zebra Club, “We know the right amount of movement can be very helpful for managing our symptoms.
 But, it’s just so complicated for each person as to how we get there and how we make it sustainable.
 I can’t stress that enough.”

-Members of The Zebra Club can find Emily’s presentation as well as a Pacing Masterclass by Occupational Therapist Jo Southall in the app (Resources > Presentations).
+Members of The Zebra Club can find Emily’s presentation as well as a Pacing Masterclass by Occupational Therapist Jo Southall, in the Expert Insights section of the app.

 Slowing Down